EfficiencyJunky/UCB_DataBootcamp_Homework_repo/13-Project_Week_2/readme.md

 Here's an example output from this query (using SQL Alchemy):
 ![](https://github.com/EfficiencyJunky/UCB_DataBootcamp_Homework_repo/blob/master/13-Project_Week_2/Resources/actionable_insights.png?raw=true)

-So what we can immediately understand from this output is that our Google Ads have a much higher cost (CPI and CPT) than the others, and we can tell th
+So what we can immediately understand from this output is that our Google Ads have a much higher cost (CPI and CPT) than the others, and we can tell that our Facebook Evergreen ads are providing the best CPT, while our Pinterest ads have the lowest CPI.
+So this means we may want to focus on optimizations for Google and Increase spend on Facebook.
+We would also consider lowering our bid caps on Apple Search a

 ## FINAL THOUGHTS AND IMPROVEMENTS
 As you can see by the final dataframe
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NjEyMTkyNSwtMzQzOTg1MTk0LC0xMz
+eyJoaXN0b3J5IjpbMTU5MjU1NTE2LC0zNDM5ODUxOTQsLTEzMz
-M0NjQ1NzY4LDY2MTUwMjAzMiwtMzk5NTE4NTk3LC0xMDgwOTM4
+Q2NDU3NjgsNjYxNTAyMDMyLC0zOTk1MTg1OTcsLTEwODA5Mzgx
-MTI4XX0=
+MjhdfQ==
 -->